mirakus-0f-tyr/yadex/README.md

 create sector.
 If we just wanted to draw lines and have sectors automatically created we'd just use a new editor!

-- Add a more portable build system (autotools)
+- ~~Add a more portable build system (autotools)~~

 The configure and GNUMakefile setup originally provided is pretty nice, but adding a newer build system will help find compilers/libraries and allow use of standard environment variables during configure.
 I understand a lot of people prefer CMake these days, but I'd prefer to use autotools.

+Note: because of yadex needing to find the ygd and config files, I have added a "make localinst" rule that will make a setup in the "app" directory.
+This is good for debugging and using the app while not being installed system-wide.
 - fix any serious bugs if they are found

 Other things I've got on the back of my brain: